Rashaad Penny: Seattle Seahawks

-2018

-Penny was drafted by the Seattle Seahawks with the 27th overall pick in the first round of the 2018 NFL Draft.
+Penny was selected by the Seattle Seahawks with the 27th overall pick in the first round of the 2018 NFL draft.
 On May 16, 2018, Penny signed a four-year deal worth $10.7 million featuring a $5.9 million signing bonus.
 He made his NFL debut in the Seahawks' 27–24 loss to the Denver Broncos in the season opener.
 He had seven carries for eight yards to go along with four receptions for 35 yards.
 In a Week 10 loss to the Los Angeles Rams, Penny had a breakout game with 12 carries for 108 yards and a touchdown.
 Overall, he finished his rookie season with 419 rushing yards and two rushing touchdowns.
 The Seahawks made the playoffs as the #5-seed and faced off against the Dallas Cowboys in the Wild Card Round.
 In the 24–22 loss, Penny had four carries for 29 rushing yards.

-2019

-In Week 2 against the Pittsburgh Steelers, Penny rushed 10 times for 62 yards and his first rushing touchdown of the season as the Seahawks won 28–26.
+In Week 2 of the 2019 season against the Pittsburgh Steelers, Penny rushed 10 times for 62 yards and his first rushing touchdown of the season as the Seahawks won 28–26.
 During Week 12 against the Philadelphia Eagles, Penny finished with 129 rushing yards and a touchdown as the Seahawks won 17–9.
 In Week 13 against the Minnesota Vikings on Monday Night Football, Penny rushed 15 times for 74 yards and a touchdown and caught four passes for 33 yards and a touchdown in the 37–30 win.
 In Week 14, Penny suffered a torn ACL and was ruled out the rest of the season.
 Overall, in the 2019 season, Penny appeared in ten games and recorded 370 rushing yards and three rushing touchdowns to go along with eight receptions for 83 receiving yards and one receiving touchdown.

-2020

 Penny was placed on the active/physically unable to perform list (PUP) at the start of training camp on August 3, 2020.
 He was moved to the reserve/PUP list at the start of the regular season on September 5, 2020.
 Penny was activated from the PUP list into the active roster on December 19, 2020.
+He appeared in three games in the 2020 season.